HarshitKumarShorthillsAI/RAG/README.md

 - Stored and Saved the timestamp, Question and Answer in json form in query_logs.json

 ### Step 6: Evaluation of LLM
-- Evaluate the performance of the LLM using metrics such as Exact Match, Cosine Similarity, ROUGE Score, BERT Similarity, BERTScore, BERTRecall ,BERT Precison , Precision Score, and a weighted Final Score.
+- Evaluate the performance of the LLM using metrics such as =ROUGE Score, Cosine Similarity,  BERTRecall ,BERT Precison  BERTScoreF1 and a weighted Final Score.
-- Log the results in a CSV file for further analysis.
+- Log the results in a Log file for further analysis.

 ---